-- (A) When a person wishes to participate in the review of a CPG application as a party, which is a prerequisite to filing an appeal of a final Board decision, such person must obtain party status from the Board. - (B) The following persons must obtain party status as follows: - (1) The Vermont Department of Public Service is a party in any proceeding under this Rule. - (2) The Agency of Natural Resources and the Natural Resources Board are parties in any proceeding for which they are entitled to receive notice of an application under this Rule. - (3) The following persons will be granted party status by the Board only after filing a notice of intervention.
-The Board will provide a form for such purpose: - (a) the electric company; - (b) the legislative body and the planning commission of the municipality in which a facility is located, pursuant to 30 V.S.A. § 248(a)(4)(F); - (c) the regional planning commission of the region in which a facility is located; - (d) the regional planning commission of an adjacent region if the distance between the net-metering system's nearest component and municipality if the distance between the net-metering system's nearest component and the boundary of that adjacent municipality is less than or equal to 500 feet or 10 times the height of the facility's tallest component, whichever is greater - (f) adjoining landowners; - (g) the Vermont Agency of Agriculture Food and Markets; and - (h) the Vermont Division for Historic Preservation. - (C) Any other person seeking to participate in a net-metering proceeding as a party must file a motion to intervene either in accordance with Board Rule 2.209 or by filing a form developed by the Board for use under this Rule. - (D) Any person who obtains party status acquires all of the legal rights and obligations of a party in a Board proceeding.
+- (A) When a person wishes to participate in the review of a CPG application as a party, which is a prerequisite to filing an appeal of a final Board decision, such person must obtain party status from the Board. - (B) The following persons must obtain party status as follows: - (1) The Vermont Department of Public Service and the Agency of Natural Resources are parties in any proceeding under this Rule. - (2) The Natural Resources Board is a party in any proceeding for which it is entitled to receive notice of an application under this Rule. - (3) The following persons will be granted party status by the Board only after filing a notice of intervention.
+The Board will provide a form for such purpose: - (a) the electric company; - (b) the legislative body and the planning commission of the municipality in which a facility is located, pursuant to 30 V.S.A. § 248(a)(4)(F); - (c) the regional planning commission of the region in which a facility is located; - (d) the regional planning commission of an adjacent region if the distance between the net-metering system's nearest component and the boundary of that adjacent region is less than or equal to 500 feet or 10 times the height of the facility's tallest component, whichever is greater; - (e) the legislative body and planning commission of an adjacent municipality if the distance between the net-metering system's nearest component and the boundary of that adjacent municipality is less than or equal to 500 feet or 10 times the height of the facility's tallest component, whichever is greater

+- (f) adjoining landowners; - (g) the Vermont Agency of Agriculture Food and Markets; and - (h) the Vermont Division for Historic Preservation. - (C) Any other person seeking to participate in a net-metering proceeding as a party must file a motion to intervene either in accordance with Board Rule 2.209 or by filing a form developed by the Board for use under this Rule. - (D) Any person who obtains party status acquires all of the legal rights and obligations of a party in a Board proceeding.
 The filing of public comments on an application and the consideration of such public comments by the Board do not confer party status.
 Party status is conferred only upon the filing of a notice of intervention by the persons listed in (B)(3), above, or upon issuance of an order from the Board granting a duly filed motion to intervene.